 - Lower Costs: Lower costs are the biggest benefit a company can reap from purchase management.
 This includes running your procurement department more efficiently by getting the best prices and terms.
 The purchasing department can also take advantage of warranties and discounts that could otherwise fall through the cracks.

 - Reduced Risk: Purchase management can reduce risk and keep your supply chain secure.
-Risks are shared with suppliers, and you could potentially move risk to suppliers who can handle it.
+Risks are shared with suppliers, and you could potentially move risks to suppliers who can handle it.
 The purchase department can also identify key supplies and ensure the supply chain is secure.

 - Software: Technology can further add to your purchase management by using software that identifies supply chain problems and adds efficiencies.

 - Supply Chain Management: The supply chain is the flow of goods and services.
 Supply chain management helps companies streamline their supply-side activities to help give customers the most value.
 This lets them gain a competitive advantage in the marketplace, which leads to a more viable business.

 - Inventory Management: Inventory management is about controlling and overseeing a business’ purchases.
 Purchase management helps you customize approvals to improve inventory stock by streamlining inventory control processes.
 This leads to greater efficiency and lower costs.
 Kanban inventory management is one way to take control of this.